isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

     --

 This results in two sets of summaries for 4,822 genes.
+(There are 4,962 unique gene symbols in the WikiPathways table, but 140 of them do not match any of the symbols in the TCGA hg38 expression table.)
-With this, we are ready to calculate T-statistics.
+With this, we are ready
+to calculate T-statistics.
 Here we're going to use a two sample T-test assuming independent variance (and that we have enough samples to assume that).
 The T-statistic is found by taking the difference in means (of gene expression between